 -

-Positive assessment without reservations or significant assessed risks: UNDP CO can proceed with the preparation of the Sub-recipient (SR) agreement documentations and contact the Legal Office (LO) if there are any deviations from the appropriate model SR agreement.
-Please refer to figure 2 here for next steps.
-The cash transfer modality may be used for the SR that has a positive assessment and is rated low risk.
+Positive assessment without reservations or significant assessed risks: UNDP CO can proceed with the preparation of the Sub-recipient (SR) agreement using the template SR Agreement approved by the Office of Legal Services (OLS).
+Please refer to the table below for details on the process for review and approval of SR Agreements, as well as model SR agreement.
+Please refer to figure 2 here.
 Depending on the programme needs, the other modalities can also be used or a combination of the three modalities.
 The cash transfer modalities are:

 - Direct cash transfers – Funds are transferred by UNDP to the SR before the SR incurs expenditures to support activities agreed in the work plan;